fassko/fassko.github.io/Content/blog/swiftui-tabview.md

 ## TL;DR

 TabBar on the bottom of the screen is one of the most important building blocks for modern iOS applications.
-Apple themselves is using a lot in their apps.
+Apple themselves is using it frequently in their apps.

 With SwiftUI, this element now has the new name `TabView`.
 It allows us to add the tab view and control the currently selected tab programmatically.

-The hidden feature of the `TabView` is that we can use it to show the multiple tabs with page indicators, and those can be controller by scrolling between them.
+The hidden feature of the `TabView` is that we can use it to show the multiple tabs with page indicators, and those can be controlled by scrolling between them.
 In UIKit, it was `UIPageViewController`.

 ## Links